Particular/docs.particular.net/tutorials/intro-to-nservicebus/4-publishing-events/tutorial.md

 ## Defining events

-Creating an event message is just similar to creating an event.
+Creating an event message is just similar to creating a command.
 We just create a class and mark it with the `IEvent` (rather than `ICommand`) marker interface.

 snippet: Event